EricStG/esg.dev/src/hugo/content/_index.md

 title: "Home"
 description: "ESG's"
 ---
-This site is built using [Hugo](https://gohugo.io/) and the [Anake theme](https://themes.gohugo.io/gohugo-theme-ananke/) through [Azure Devops](https://azure.microsoft.com/en-ca/services/devops/).
+This site is built using [Hugo](https://gohugo.io/) and the [Anake theme](https://themes.gohugo.io/gohugo-theme-ananke/) through [Github Actions](https://github.com/chabad360/hugo-gh-pages).

-It is hosted on [Microsoft Azure](https://azure.microsoft.com/).
+It is hosted on [Github Pages](https://pages.github.com/) and the source is available [here](https://github.com/EricStG/esg.dev).

-I'm stil playing around with things so don't be surprised if anything changes drastically
+I'm still playing around with things so don't be surprised if anything changes drastically

-I'm planning to use this space to share thoughts, ideas and stories about my adventures in software developement.
+I'm planning to use this space to share thoughts, ideas and stories about my adventures in software development.

 And possibly curling 🥌